grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 ## Functions

 You can't construct function values.
-You can call functions from the standard library or you can export them from a component.
+You can call functions from the standard library or export them from a component.

 ## Null